honeycombio/refinery/tools/convert/config.md

 Default: `stdout`

 Options: stdout honeycomb none
-### LoggingLevel
+### Level

-LoggingLevel is the message level above which refinery should send a log.
+Level is the logging level above which refinery should send a log.

-Sets the message level above which refinery should send logs to the logger.
+Sets the logging level above which refinery should send logs to the logger.
 Debug is very verbose, and should not be used in production environments.
 Warn is the recommended level for production.